phantomvivek/modals-test/README.md

 - Create, open & close modals from anywhere in the app via a "key" reference
 - Modals can stack on top of each other depending on order created
 - Modals styled via CSS & can contain any kind of inner HTML
-- Add-on: Confirmation modal wrapper with callbacks for onSubmit & onCancel

 # Creation Thought Process:
 - Check out react portals to limit creation of modals on a different DOM element to keep separation of HTML & for absolute positioning to take effect